Select the date and time that best suit your needs. Want a walk ASAP? We’ve got you covered.

 I’m an experienced pet sitter and dog mom who will take care of your pup like they’re my own!
 Whether your dog is an active go-getter or lives life at a slower pace, I’ll make sure they get the care and attention they need!

 Hi I’m Kelli!
 I grew up in Michigan with Labrador Retrievers, and have always had a huge love for dogs!
-I helped train and care for my family’s dogs growing up.
+I helped train and care for my family’s dogs growing up, and now my own goldendoodle!
 I have sat, boarded, and walked many dogs of different breeds and ages, and enjoyed them all!
 I love getting outside for walks, especially when I can bring a dog with me!
-My husband and I have a Goldendoodle who is so sweet!

 Hello dog owners!
 I am a current student in college that wants every opportunity to step out into the fresh air, away from the classroom, with a dog by my side.
 My best friend is a 15 year old healthy toy poodle who unfortunately can't stay with me on campus.
 I have had experience pet-sitting both dogs and cats at the same time.
 I look forward to meeting new dogs!